-The PDF Converter integrates with Nintex Workflow 2007, 2010 & 2013.
+The PDF Converter integrates with all Nintex Workflow versions.

 You may want to leave the Destination Path empty, which will write the PDF File to the same location as the source file.
 For more information about the Destination Path or any of the other fields, hover the mouse over the small information icons.